mattvox/react-whiteboard/README.md

-# React / Redux Boilerplate
+# React Whiteboard

-This was last updated 2/20/2017
+A very simple mockup of a trello-style board app.